-NOTE: Screenshot Redaction is currently only available to legacy accounts who have previously had screenshot redaction enabled on the account.
-We no longer provide screenshot redaction as an add-on option but we encourage new customers to explore the Screen Details add-on for additional insight.
+Important: Screenshot Redaction is currently available only to legacy accounts that previously had screenshot redaction enabled.
+We no longer offer screenshot redaction as an add-on option; however, we encourage new customers to explore the Screen Details (Add-on) for additional insights.

 What is Screenshot Redaction?

-Screenshot Redaction is an Add-on Feature that sends captured screenshots through an algorithm that redacts sensitive information by category using InfoTypes.
-An InfoType is a type of sensitive data, such as a name, email address, telephone number, identification number, credit card number, etc. When redacted, this type of information will appear with a black line marked through it, restricting its visibility, and improving sensitive data protection.
+Screenshot Redaction is an Add-on Feature that uses an algorithm to redact sensitive information by category using InfoTypes.
+An InfoType is a type of sensitive data, such as a name, email address, telephone number, identification number, or credit card number.
+When redacted, this type of information will appear with a black line through it, limiting its visibility and enhancing sensitive data protection.

 The Screenshot Redaction feature is customizable and can be enabled for almost any type of sensitive information you’d like hidden when a screenshot is taken.

-To get started with using Screenshot Redaction, navigate to the Screenshot Redaction page within the ActivTrak app by selecting Alarms > Screenshots > Redaction.
+To get started with using Screenshot Redaction, navigate to the Screenshot Redaction page within the ActivTrak app by selecting Notifications > Compliance Alarms > Screenshot Redaction (Alarms > Screenshots > Redaction).
 By selecting the “Edit Settings” button at the top of this page, Administrators can configure selected Global information to be redacted, as well as information specific to the United States.

 Screenshot Redaction Limits